 (2).Aloe vera L. var. chinensis (Haw.)
 Berg.: The Aloe vera L.var.chinensis(Haw.)
 Berg., is a plant of the Liliaceae family and Aloe genus, it is commonly known as "Aloe chinensis Baker, or Aloe chinensis Berger", or "Zebra Aloe", it is one varietas of Aloe vera L., perennial herb.
 Root segmental.
 Stems are short or stemless.
 Leaves clustered, spirally arranged, erect, hypertrophy; leaf blade narrowly lanceolate, 10~20 cm long, 1.5~2.5 cm wide, 5-8 mm thick, apex acuminate, base broadly phimosis, margins spicular-dentate, there are markings.
 Flowering stems are solitary or branched, height 60~90 cm; racemes evacuated; pedicels ca. 2.5 cm; flowers are yellow or purple, with membranous bracts; perianth tube, 6-lobed, lobes slightly curved outward; 6 stamens, sometimes prominent, anthers 2-locule, dorsifixed; ovary superior, 3-locule, style linear.
 Capsule triangle, about 8 mm long.
 Its flowering period is from July to August.

-Ecosystem: The Aloe vera L.var.chinensis(Haw.)
+Ecological environment: The Aloe vera L.var.chinensis(Haw.)
 Berg., grows in the sunny grass and wild sunny hillside.
-Geographical distribution: This species is mainly cultivated in the Zhujiang river area, and southwest area of China.
-It is mainly cultivated in Yuanjiang of Yunnan province, Guangdong, also cultivated in Southeast Asian countries, mainly in areas with more overseas Chinese.
+Geographical distribution: It is mainly cultivated in Yuanjiang of Yunnan province, the Zhujiang river area, and the southwest area of China, also cultivated in Southeast Asian countries, mainly in areas with more overseas Chinese.